Matt Doherty (basketball): First season

 Doherty's first public appearance as North Carolina's head coach was at North Carolina's annual Midnight Madness event, then called "Midnight with Matt and the Tar Heels."
 Doherty received a standing ovation when he walked into Carmichael Auditorium in the team's warm-up clothing and shoes.
 He participated in some of the event's activities, including a three-point shooting contest and a 3 on 3 contest between the coaching staff and champions from UNC-Chapel Hill's intramural basketball teams.

 Doherty's first season began with a game against Winthrop.
-Doherty called Joseph Forte a "motherfucking prima donna" during a timeout after Forte committed a turnover.
 Doherty also received a technical foul by marching on the court and stomping his feet, in an attempt to get his team's attention.
 Fans in attendance applauded Doherty's technical foul.

 Doherty apologized for a loss against Kentucky.
 After the Kentucky loss, the Tar Heels went on an 18-game winning streak.
 During this streak, the Tar Heels won the 2000 Hardee's Tournament of Champions, held in the Charlotte Coliseum.
 Doherty, not pleased with the first half of the game against UMass, threw a chair in the Tar Heels' locker room at halftime.
 At a post-game press conference, Doherty said he needed to buy a new chair to replace the one he threw in the locker room.

 Curry Kirkpatrick, covering Doherty for his February 12, 2001 column in ESPN The Magazine, included a quote Doherty made in a team huddle during the February 1, 2001 game against Duke in Durham, in which he mused that Duke had "the ugliest cheerleaders in the ACC."
 Doherty's comment did not spark outrage on Duke University's campus, but Doherty still issued an apology after the article came out.

 Doherty received a technical foul during the March 4, 2001 game against Duke in Chapel Hill.
 Doherty motioned for crowd noise after receiving the technical foul.

 Doherty's Tar Heels shared the 2000–01 ACC regular season title with Duke.
 Doherty was the first men's basketball coach to win a regular season championship title in the ACC in his first season.
 He was also the first coach to play for, and then coach, teams ranked number one in the AP Poll.
 After the regular season ended, Doherty was named the Associated Press's National Coach of the Year.